Spider-Man in novels: Spider-Man: Carnage in New York (1995)

 Written by David Michelinie and Dean Wesley Smith.
 A man named Catrall is on the run from the FBI because he has a serum that will drive anyone who comes into contact with it into a killer rage.
 He created the serum as a byproduct of studies designed to eliminate violent behavior.
-Meanwhile, an experiment is being run to try to kill the Carnage symbiote without killing Casady, its host.
-Catrall shows up because he thinks that he can destroy the serum in the firewall that is holding Casady.
+Meanwhile, an experiment is being run to try to kill the Carnage symbiote without killing Cletus Kasady, its host.
+Catrall shows up because he thinks that he can destroy the serum in the firewall that is holding Kasady.
 Catrall accidentally frees Carnage without destroying the serum.
 Carnage fights with Spider-Man, but escapes before he can be defeated.
 Spider-Man looks all over New York, finds Catrall, and finds out about the experiments that led to the serum and that Carnage found Catrall first, and took the serum.
-Carnage is planning to put the serum in a meal being made for some homeless people during a fundraiser being put together by Jonah Jameson.
+Carnage is planning to put the serum in a meal being made for some homeless people during a fundraiser being put together by J. Jonah Jameson.
 Spider-Man finds Carnage, fights in front of the audience, and then defeats Carnage.
 He takes the serum to Reed Richards to be kept out of the wrong hands.

 Spider-Man: Goblin's Revenge (1996)

 A sequel to Spider-Man: Carnage in New York also written by Dean Wesley Smith.
-After Spider-Man leaves the serum with Reed Richards, the Green Goblin steals the unsecured serum from Richards.
-The identity of the Goblin is in question for most of the book, although there are clues early on.
-After the serum is stolen, Peter begins to have nightmares; he dreams that New York is covered with blood.
-Peter is about to go insane, in part because of the serum, partly because of sightings of the supposedly dead Norman Osborn, and partly because the Goblin is about to push Mary Jane off of the Brooklyn Bridge, in a scene that is designed to draw him back into the death of Gwen.
+After Spider-Man leaves the serum with Reed Richards, it is stolen by the Green Goblin.
+After the serum is stolen, Peter begins to have nightmares about New York being covered with blood.
+Peter is about to go insane, in part because of the serum, partly because of sightings of the supposedly dead Norman Osborn, and partly because the Goblin is about to push Mary Jane Watson off of the Brooklyn Bridge, in a scene that is designed to parallel the death of Gwen Stacy.
 The book ends with Spider-Man defeating both Carnage and the Goblin at the bridge and finding out the identity of the Goblin.